-- Not survived by any family members - In the unlikely circumstance that the deceased person is not survived by any family members as described above, then the entire probate estate will escheat to the State of Illinois.
+In the unlikely circumstance that the deceased person is not survived by any family members as described above, then the entire probate estate will escheat to the State of Illinois.

-What You Will Inherit From an Illinois Intestate Estate
+Inheriting From an Illinois Intestate Estate

 Taxes on an Illinois Inheritance